 Introduction of Movement Joint In Concrete

-All buildings move.
+All buildings move, especially when considering factors like expansion joint in concrete.
 If there is no restraint to movement, then it can occur freely without the development of internal stresses that could lead to damage.

 In practice, some restraint will always be present, even in the smallest building element.